ResearchKit/ResearchKit/CONTRIBUTING.md

 When adding UI driven components, make sure that they are accessible.
 Follow the steps outlined in the [Best Practices](../../wiki/best-practices) section under Accessibility.
-Before submitting the pull request, you should audit your components with Voice Over (or other relevant assistive technologies) enabled.
+Before submitting the pull request, you should audit your components with VoiceOver (or other relevant assistive technologies) enabled.

 Keep changes that fix different issues separate.
 For bug fixes,